konstapo/2021-Fake-News-MediaEval-Task/README.md

 * *Class Label for Satanism* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Tweet Text* - full tweet text block.
 Note that this field ends with the end of the CSV file line and it can contain extra commas that are not separators.

+*All CSV files use comma as a field separator.
+Note that fields that corresponds to *Tweet Text* ends with the end of the CSV file line and can contain extra commas that are not separators, but parts of the tweet text content*.

+*All CSV files are UTF-8 encoded and stored in Linux-style text file format using only one line ending character (0x0A in hex, '\n' in C/C++)*.

 #### Test Sets